VccRobot/husky/README.md

 - Using octomap: `python scripts/runall.py`
 - Or using SLAM LOAM: `python scripts/runall.py loam`

+Notice that gazebo server is very slow to start, so if you need to restart everything frequently, you can type `roslaunch husky_gazebo husky_playpen.launch` to start the server, next close the gazebo client, then run the command above

 ### Run one by one:

 **Basic Husky:**